lovoski/Engine/README.md

 `aEngine` is an ECS based game engine aimed to provide a sandbox environment for rapid prototyping.

-In ECS architecture, each scene consists of some entities (game object) that has potential hierarchy relations with each other.
+In ECS architecture, each scene consists of a number of entities (game object) in hierarchy.

-These entities store the neccessary indices to components of different types where the actual data is stored (meshes, materials, motions etc.).
+These entities store the indices to components which holds the actual data (meshes, materials, motions etc.).

-During the main loop, all components will get updated by some specific systems.
+In each main loop, all components are maintained by corresponding systems.
 For example, the `NativeScript` component will be maintained by `NativeScriptSystem`.

-Another thing worth mentioning is that, all component instances are stored as `shaderd_ptr` in relative `ComponentLists<T>`.
-The reason is that the copy operation between components is relative common, so there might be some issue with the life cycle of a component.
-If I put a opengl buffer object in a component and deconstruct it at the components's deconstructor, the copy of this component won't be able to access this buffer (like `skeletonMatrices` in `DeformRenderer`).

 ## Features